10 beautiful independent bookshops to help you reignite your love of reading

 Already managing to make a very sizeable dent in the titles lining our home bookshelves, we’re in dire need of some new reading material and there’s little that appeals to us more than the thought of wandering around our local independent bookshops.

 An experience that’s continuously romanticised in the movies, we’re not saying Notting Hill is completely to blame, but Hugh Grant definitely enlightened us to the benefits of having a nosey around the unassuming bookshop around the corner from your house.

 Home to any number of notable poets, playwrights and writers, Ireland has a rich literary history that seeps into the independent bookshops to be found dotted along our lovely emerald isle.
-Below are 10 of our favourites that we can’t wait to call into now that restrictions have been eased.
+Below are 10 of our favourites that we can’t wait to call into.

 Continuously named amongst one of the country’s top-rated bookshops, No Alibis is a firm favourite with both Belfast locals and those visiting the area.
 Specialising in crime fiction, you’ll find much more than that inside its brightly tiled exterior.

 Scéal Eile Books, Clare